Loraine Moore

-Loraine Elizabeth Moore (1911–1988) was an American printmaker.
+Loraine Elizabeth Moore (1911 – 1988) was an American printmaker.
 Her artistic career lasted more than 50 years.

-Moore studied printmaking at Oklahoma Agricultural and Mechanical College with Doel Reed and trained under the painter and muralist Xavier Gonzales at Portland Art Museum.
+Moore studied printmaking at Oklahoma Agricultural and Mechanical College with Doel Reed and trained under the painter and muralist Xavier Gonzalez at Portland Art Museum.
 Moore was one of the ten artists selected to represent Oklahoma at the 1938 World's Fair, appearing there again in 1968.